VIDEO AND DIGITAL SUBMISSIONS

 c.
 Digital Only Works will be classified under current BBFC published guidelines for submissions available at www.bbfc.co.uk.

 d.
-The BBFC will notify the Customer whether or not it considers the Work is suitable for classification and, if it considers the Work is suitable, a category will be offered for the Work together with Ratings info (as appropriate).
+The BBFC will notify the Customer whether or not it considers the Work is suitable for classification and, if it considers the Work is suitable, a category will be offered for the Work together with content advice (as appropriate).

 e.
 If a Customer disputes the category offered for a Work it may, within 42 days of receipt of the offer, request the BBFC to reconsider its decision under the BBFC’s reconsideration policy which is available on the BBFC Website.
 Appeals under the Video Appeals Committee Provisions 2021 are not available for Digital Only Classifications.
 If the Customer does not wish to dispute the category the Customer must accept the category via the client portal (Horizon).